eecs280staff/unit_test_framework/docs/README.md

 ```

 Of course, if you run your tests against your own (correct) implementations
 in lab02.cpp, the tests should all pass.
+(We call tests that pass when run
+against a correct implementation _valid_.)
 You can temporarily change one of
 your functions to contain a bug and observe that some tests fail.

-Once you feel your tests are thorough, submit `lab02_tests.cpp` to the lab 2 autograder.
-It will check your tests against a set of buggy implementations of `slideRight` and `flip`.
-To earn points for the lab, your tests must detect (i.e. fail when run against) each of the bugs.
+Once you feel your tests are thorough, submit `lab02_tests.cpp` to the lab 2
+autograder.
+It will check your tests against a set of buggy implementations
+of `slideRight` and `flip`.
+To earn points for the lab, your tests must detect
+(i.e. fail when run against) each of the bugs.
+Note that the autograder will
+discard any tests that are not valid when checked against a correct solution.

 # Write a `compare_arrays()` Function (Lab 2)